troclaux/notes/java.md

 - statically typed
 - is considered compiled AND interpreted
 - has garbage collection
-- functions are not first-class citizens
+- functions are values (i.e. first-class citizens)
 - doesn't have hoisted declarations
 - type casting can be done explicitly or implicitly
 - strings aren't mutable